Package Leaflet: Information for the Patient

 AGRASTAT Concentrate must be diluted before use:

-A dosage table is provided as a guide for adjusting the dose based on patient weight.
+The following table is provided as a guide for dose adjustment based on weight.

 Patient weight (kg) | 0.4 micrograms/kg/min Loading dose regimen Most patients | 0.4 micrograms/kg/min Loading dose regimen Severe renal impairment | 25 micrograms/kg Bolus dose regimen Most patients | 25 micrograms/kg Bolus dose regimen Severe renal impairment | ||||